Skip Navigation

 Engage the Biostatistics and Informatics Shared Resource on your project.
 Submit your service request.

-Pricing inquiries should be directed to Megan Tremblay, project manager.
+Pricing inquiries should be directed to Megan Tremblay, project director.
 All other questions concerning the BISR can be directed to Drs.
-Gajewski and Koestler.
+Gajewski, Koestler and Mudaranthakam.

 The BISR may decline requests that arrive too close to the deadline.
 Please also consider that more complex designs or analyses will require more time.